CrawlJobs Logo

 Requirements

-• Degree in HR or related field
+• Bachelor’s degree in HR, Business Management or related field

 Job Responsibility